google/rtc-video-quality/README.md

 has on time spent encoding.

 _The scripts make heavy use of temporary filespace.
-Every worker instance uses disk space rougly equal to a few copies of the original raw video file that is usually huge to begin with.
+Every worker instance uses disk space roughly equal to a few copies of the original raw video file that is usually huge to begin with.
 To solve or mitigate issues where disk space runs out during graph-data generation, either reduce the amount of workers used with `--workers` or use another temporary directory (with more space available) by